Itsdaodao/tp/docs/DeveloperGuide.md

 10. Should be able to load 1000 contacts within 2 seconds.
 11. Should be able to comfortably use the application without using a mouse.
 12. Should be less than 20 Megabytes.
-13. Should execute any command in less than 1 second.
+13. Should execute any command except `launch` in less than 1 second.

 ### Glossary